Devotions

 “There are eunuchs who have made themselves eunuchs for the sake of the kingdom of heaven.”

-In other words there were also people who were considered ‘genderless’ from birth — i.e. who were neither male nor female and therefore did not enter child-bearing marriage.
+In other words there were people who were considered ‘genderless’ from birth — i.e. who were neither male nor female and therefore did not enter child-bearing marriage.
 And there were also people who, out of choice and devotion to God, abstained from child-bearing marriage.
 This choice effectively rendered them ‘genderless’ insomuch that their gender had no marital relevance.

 Today, we have a different definition of marriage as marriage is no longer about child-bearing and providing a male heir!
-There are many married couples that choose not to have children and this is perfectly okay and acceptable.
+There are many married couples that choose not to have children and this is perfectly natural and acceptable.
 Therefore, gender is also no longer defined by its role within marriage and conversely, marriage is no longer defined by gender roles!
 Phew!

 1. Sex assigned at birth